 Business RiskThe fund’s strategy relies on key personnel, their expertise, relationships and networks.
 A loss of one or more key personnel may adversely impact the strategy.

-The minimum investment in Ellevest Intentional Impact Portfolio is $250,000.
-In addition to Ellevest’s advisory fee, the client will pay 0.30% of assets managed to the sub-advisor.
+The minimum investment in an Ellevest Intentional Impact portfolio is $250,000.
+In addition to Ellevest’s advisory fee, the client will pay 0.25% of assets managed to the sub-advisor.

 All opinions and views expressed by Ellevest are current as of the date of this writing, for informational purposes only, and do not constitute or imply an endorsement of any third party’s products or services.